EmCorkindale/MiniProject1/ReadMe.md

 I have used animations, backgrounds, fonts, colours, flexbox, fonts.

 How might you extend the features of your application in future?
 I would like to have more pages that match the drop down menus.
 My client would also like a blog in future, and would like a section for user's to see what properties in their area have sold for.
+I would also like to tidy up the css and change some of the styling, as I have both inline css and css in a script tag.
+I'd also like to add comments for readability.